hijoft/dss-validator-cli/README.md

 -h,--help Shows this help dialog

--l,--lotl Certificates are loaded from the LOTL specified in tsp.config.properties
+-l,--lotl Certificates are loaded from the LOTL specified in tsp.config.properties.
+IF THIS OPTION IS ACTIVE, THE FOLLOWING OPTIONS ARE IGNORED: --certs and --database

 -p,--policy <XML-FILE> DSS Validation Policy (XML Format).
 If not defined, the default policy is used.